-- a) To comply with the Income Generation Policy which has been established to support the provision of setting the Council's fees and charges and annual increases. - b) Where possible income should be obtained in advance of supplying goods or services to improve the Council's cash flow, to avoid the time and cost of administering debts, and to reduce the risk of non-collection, particularly for low value items. - c) No Sundry debt invoices with a value of less than £40, with the exception of invoices relating to peppercorn rents, licenses or leases in connection with the occupation of council land or property shall be raised without the approval of the Chief Finance Officer. - d) To separate the responsibility for identifying amounts due and the responsibility for collection - e) To initiate appropriate debt recovery procedures in accordance with the Corporate Debt policy - f) To issue official receipts or to maintain other documentation for income collection - g) To ensure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - h) To lock away all income to safeguard against loss or theft and to ensure the security of cash handling - i) To ensure that income is paid fully and promptly into the appropriate authority bank account in the form in which it is received - j) To ensure income is not used to cash personal cheques or other payments - k) To supply the Chief Finance Officer with details relating to work done, goods supplied, services rendered or other amounts due, to enable the Chief Finance Officer to record correctly the sums due to the authority and to ensure accounts are sent out promptly.
-If possible all invoices should be raised within 5 working days of the provision of goods or services or at the earliest opportunity.
+a) To comply with the Income Generation Policy which has been established to support the provision of setting the Council's fees and charges, ensuring these operate at full cost recovery wherever possible and are subject to annual review and uplift.

+- b) Where possible income should be obtained in advance of supplying goods or services to improve the Council's cash flow, to avoid the time and cost of administering debts, and to reduce the risk of non-collection, particularly for low value items. - c) No Sundry debt invoices with a value of less than £40, with the exception of invoices relating to peppercorn rents, licenses or leases in connection with the occupation of council land or property, shall be raised without the approval of the Chief Finance Officer and supported by an application in writing. - d) To separate the responsibility for identifying amounts due and the responsibility for collection. - e) To initiate appropriate debt recovery procedures in accordance with the Corporate Debt policy. - f) To issue official receipts or to maintain other documentation for income collection. - g) To ensure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - h) To lock away all income to safeguard against loss or theft and to ensure the security of cash handling. - i) To ensure that income is paid fully and promptly into the appropriate Council bank account in the form in which it is received. - j) To ensure income is not used to cash personal cheques or other payments. - k) To supply the Chief Finance Officer with details relating to work done, goods supplied, services rendered or other amounts due, to enable the Chief Finance Officer to record correctly the sums due to the Council and to ensure accounts are sent out promptly.
+If possible all invoices should be raised within 5 working days of the provision of goods or services or at the earliest opportunity. - Have a responsibility to assist the Chief Finance Officer in collecting debts that they have originated, by providing any further information requested by the debtor, and in pursuing the matter on the Council's behalf. - m) To recommend to the Chief Finance Officer all debts to be written off and keep a record of all sums written off up to the approved limit.
+Once raised, no bona fide debt may be cancelled except by full payment or by it being subject to formal writing off.

-- Have a responsibility to assist the Chief Finance Officer in collecting debts that they have originated, by providing any further information requested by the debtor, and in pursuing the matter on the Council's behalf. - m) To recommend to the Chief Finance Officer all debts to be written off and keep a record of all sums written off up to the approved limit.
-Once raised, no bona fide debt may be cancelled except by full payment or by it being subject to formal writing off. - n) Ensure that levels of cash held on the premises do not exceed approved limits. - o) Keep a record of every transfer of cash between employees of the Council.
+- n) Ensure that levels of cash held on the premises do not exceed approved limits. - Keep a record of every transfer of cash between employees of the Council.
 The receiving officer must sign for the transfer and the transferor must retain a copy.
 Every transfer of cash shall be made direct by hand and not through the internal or external post (unless by prior approval from the Chief Finance Officer). - p) To obtain the approval of the Chief Finance Officer when writing off debts in excess of the approved limit and the approval of Cabinet where required.